joosy/guides/guides/joosy-basics.md

     rails new blog

+To activate Joosy you only need to extend your Gemfile with:

-Then let's add `gem 'joosy', :git => 'git://github.com/roundlake/joosy.git'` to the Gemfile and `bundle`.
+    gem 'joosy', :git => 'git://github.com/roundlake/joosy.git

-Now you can generate basic Joosy application skeleton.
+After `bundle install` is done you can generate basic Joosy application skeleton.

     rails g joosy:application blog

-In order to have the application booted, we need to also generate the preloader.

     rails g joosy:preloader blog

-So you can `rails s` and see Joosy placeholder at [localhost:3000/blog](http://localhost:3000/blog)
+First command will create the application itself.
+The second one will generate required bootstrap to properly run it from Rails.
+It will by default create a controller by application name.
+It's safe to transfer it to any other controller you want but don't forget to update routes.

+Now you can start rails with `rails s` and visit you newly created app [localhost:3000/blog](http://localhost:3000/blog).
+This is what you are supposed to see:

 ![](http://f.cl.ly/items/3r1T27472y0K0u440Z3B/Screen%20Shot%202012-02-11%20at%2011.28.49%20AM.png)

+According to Rails Assets Pipeline your application is now situated in `app/assets/javascripts` folder.
+At top level we have:

+    blog_preloader.js.coffee
+    blog/

-Let's see where our Joosy application sources are placed.
-In `app/assets/javascripts` we have the `blog_preloader.js.coffee`, which is needed to boot the application, and the `blog` directory with the application sources in it.
+First one is needed to boot the application while `blog` directory contains application sources in it.
+We'll discuss bootstrap and preloaders later in this guide so for now you should consider `app/assets/javascripts/blog` as a baseline.

-Joosy application structure is quite similar to Rails' one.
-We'll assume you to do most of your work in there.

     .
     ├── helpers